Azizaman/jerney-code/README.md

 - ✏️ Edit your existing posts
 - 🗑️ Delete posts you're not feeling anymore
 - 💬 Comment on posts
-- 🎨 Gen-Z dark UI with glassmorphism and gradients
+- 🎨 Gen-Z dark UI with glassmorphism and gradients.

 ## 🏗️ Architecture